judegiordano/ExpressServerTemplate/README.md

-# ExpressServerTemplate
+# Ts Express API

-# This is Just an API, No Frontend
+## This is Just an API, No Frontend

 ### Needed Environment Variables: